Understand what to expect during this procedure to start labor before it begins on its own.

 If a health care provider recommends labor induction, it's typically because the benefits outweigh the risks.
 If you're pregnant, understanding why and how labor induction is done can help you prepare.

 To determine if labor induction is necessary, a health care provider will likely evaluate several factors.
 These include the mother's health and the status of the cervix.
 They also include the baby's health, gestational age, weight, size and position in the uterus.
 Reasons to induce labor include:

 Elective labor induction is the starting of labor for convenience when there's no medical need.
 It can be useful for women who live far from the hospital or birthing center or who have a history of fast deliveries.

-A scheduled induction might help you avoid an unattended delivery.
-In such cases, your health care provider will confirm that your baby's gestational age is at least 39 weeks or older before induction to reduce the risk of health problems for your baby.
+A scheduled induction might help avoid delivery without help.
+In such cases, a health care provider will confirm that the baby's gestational age is at least 39 weeks or older before induction to reduce the risk of health problems for the baby.